Consumer Detriment, Harm and Vulnerability: The Often-Overlooked Casualties

 Consumer Detriment – This describes the loss or damage that a consumer could experience as a direct result of purchasing goods or services not meeting the required requirements, whether that is due to poor quality or overpricing.

-Consumer Harm – This is the actual or potential loss to the consumer as a result of the service or goods provided not being as described or being of poor quality / over-priced.
+Consumer Harm – This is the actual or potential loss to the consumer as a result of the service or goods provided not being as described or is of poor quality / over-priced.

 Consumer Vulnerability – A vulnerable consumer is considered particularly susceptible to detriment due to their personal situation.
 Vulnerability is a concern especially when a company or organisation selling a product or service is not providing appropriate levels of care when doing so.